AnemoneDeroy/inboveg-develop/src/query-data/BevragingIV_functies.md

 ### Classification information

-The function 'inboveg\_classification' queries the INBOVEG database for information on the field classification (N2000 or BWK-code) of the relevé for one or more survey(s) by the name of the survey.
+The function `inboveg_classification` queries the INBOVEG database for information on the field classification (N2000 or BWK-code) of the relevé for one or more survey(s) by the name of the survey.